$PD_4$-complexes and 2-dimensional duality groups

 If $\beta_1(\pi)>1$ then $N$ may not be determined by $M(f)$.
 For instance if $N=S^2\tilde\times{S^1}$ then $M(id_N)=N\times{S^1}$ is also the mapping torus of an orientation reversing self homeomorphism of $S^2\times{S^1}$.
 It is a remarkable fact that if $\pi=F(s)\rtimes_\alpha\mathbb{Z}$, $s>1$ and $\beta_1(\pi)\geq2$ then $\pi$ is such a semidirect product for infinitely many distinct values of $s$ \cite{Bu}.
 However this does not affect our present considerations.

 The refined $v_2$-type is also a complete invariant of the homotopy type of a minimal $PD_4$-complex when $\pi$ is a $PD_2$-group.
 This case is treated in \S15 below.
 The argument given there is generalized in Theorem \ref{min} to other 2-dimensional duality groups, subject to a technical algebraic condition.
-This condition holds if $w=1$ and $\pi$ is an ascending HNN extension $Z*_m$ with $m$ even, by Lemma \ref{BStf}, and there is then an unique minimal model, by Corollary \ref{beta<2}.
+This condition holds if $w=1$ and $\pi$ is an ascending HNN extension $\mathbb{Z}*_m$, by Theorem \ref{BStf}, while if $m$ is even there is an unique minimal model, by Corollary \ref{beta=0}.